 Credit: @eggypan on Instagram

 A festival that began over four decades ago to determine who made the best Spiedie (a sandwich filled with cubes of marinated meat) has evolved into one of the biggest hot air balloon festivals in the nation.
-Back for its 41st year, the fun begins on Friday, August 1 when the skies above Otsiningo Park will transform into a patchwork of color during the Hot Air Balloon Launch.
-There will be additional balloon launches throughout the weekend, tons of family-friendly events, and live performances from Gym Class Heroes and Trace Adkins.
-There'll also be balloon tether rides, a cornhole tournament, a 5K Run/Walk, volleyball tournaments, an antique, classic, cool car & truck show, and a free concert Friday night with Fleetwood Mac and Led Zeppelin tribute bands.
-The Spiedie cooking contests take place on Sunday August 3, in two rounds, with backyard chefs competing for the Grand Champion Belt and other prizes.
-August 1-3; Binghamton.
-Saturday general admission is $27.50 and Sunday general admission is $32.80.
+Back for its 42nd year, the fun begins on Friday, August 7 when the skies above Otsiningo Park will transform into a patchwork of color during the Hot Air Balloon Launch.
+There will be additional balloon launches throughout the weekend, tons of family-friendly events, and live performances from Brett Young and Locash.
+There'll also be balloon tether rides, a cornhole tournament, a 5K Run/Walk, volleyball tournaments, an antique, classic, cool car & truck show, and a free concert Friday night with Billy Joel and Jimmy Buffet tribute bands.
+The Spiedie cooking contests take place on Sunday August 9, in two rounds, with backyard chefs competing for the Grand Champion Belt and other prizes.

 Erie County Fair (Greater Niagara)